What should you ask your doctor about soft tissue sarcomas?

 - What’s my outlook?

 In addition to these sample questions, be sure to write down some of your own.
 For instance, you might want more information about recovery times so that you can plan your work schedule.
-Or you may want to ask about second opinions or about clinical trials for which you may qualify.
+Or you may want to ask about second opinions or about clinical trials.